Concluding Statement by the IMF mission to Iceland 2007

 6. The medium-term fiscal framework should be strengthened to increase fiscal policy’s contribution to macroeconomic stabilization, in line with the new government’s stated objectives.
 Mechanisms need to be introduced to ensure that general government spending targets are achieved in each and every year.
 Explicit agreements between the central and local governments would help achieve this goal.
 Further, moving to a framework with nominal spending targets based on the central bank’s target rate of inflation would lead to a systematically strong countercyclical fiscal stance and reinforce the joint ownership of the inflation target by the central bank and the government.

 7. With inflation well above target and indications growing that it will be more persistent than expected at the time of the last Monetary Bulletin, monetary policy needs to tighten further to ease demand pressures and anchor inflation expectations.
-Despite the fall in headline inflation resulting from the reduction in value added and excise taxes, measures of core inflation remain well outside the central bank’s target range and the absence of slack in goods and labor markets suggests that inflation pressures will remain strong.
+Despite the fall in headline inflation resulting from the reduction in value added and excise taxes, measures of core inflation remain well outside the central bank’s target range and the absence of slack in goods and labour markets suggests that inflation pressures will remain strong.
 Further, the currency will at some stage depreciate to a more sustainable level to help restore external balance.
 When this occurs, monetary policy must guard against any second-round inflation effects.

 8. Reform of the publicly-owned Housing Financing Fund (HFF) is crucial to increase the effectiveness of monetary policy and reduce the threat to macroeconomic stability from potentially volatile international capital flows.
 Competition between the HFF and domestic banks is preventing the central bank’s policy instrument from effectively reducing domestic demand pressures and results in short-term interest rates that are much higher than otherwise would have been the case.
 Those sectors of the economy not able to shield themselves from high interest rates may be permanently damaged, reducing the long-term growth potential of the economy.
 As a first step in HFF reform, its lending limits and loan-to-value ratios should be reduced immediately.
 Subsequently, the government needs to permanently remove the distortion in the domestic financial market arising from the presence of the publicly-owned HFF.
 At the same time, targeted programs can be introduced to ensure access to mortgage funding in all areas of the country.